ZeynepKumralbas/CtrlHackDelete/README.md

   </ul>

   <span style="font-size: 1.3em; font-weight: bold;"><strong>Estimated Points to Complete:</strong></span>
-    /164
+   78/133

   <span style="font-size: 1.3em; font-weight: bold;"><strong>Point Completion Logic:</strong></span>
-  The task points were selected based on the Fibonacci-based point system.
+  The task points were estimated using the Fibonacci-based point system.
-  For this sprint, .. points were allocated based on the relative complexity of each task.
+  A total of 133 points remain across Sprint 2 and Sprint 3.
+  This includes 6 points carried over from Sprint 1 and 72 points newly assigned to Sprint 2.
+  In total, 78 points were planned for this sprint.

   <span style="font-size: 1.3em; font-weight: bold;"><strong>Daily Scrum:</strong></span>
   Daily updates and quick discussions are shared through WhatsApp, and meetings take place on Slack. <a href="https://github.com/ZeynepKumralbas/CtrlHackDelete/tree/main/ProjectManagement/Sprint2/DailyScrum" target="_blank">Sprint 2 Daily Scrum</a>